yeshua453/website/docs/controls/cupertinocontextmenu.md

 ### `enable_haptic_feedback`

-Whether a click on the `CupertinoContextMenuAction`s should produce haptic feedback.
+Whether a click on the `actions` should produce haptic feedback.